 How to Apply

-If you are interested in employment for the 2017-2018 academic school year, please send as email attachments (pdf attachments or Word documents) a cover letter, current resume with references, and letters of recommendation to the Head of School, Barry Ratzliff, at firstname.lastname@example.org.
+If you are interested in employment for the 2017-2018 academic school year, please send as email attachments (pdf attachments or Word documents) a cover letter, current resume with references to the Head of School, Barry Ratzliff, at firstname.lastname@example.org.
 Please label files with the applicant's last name.